linas/atomspace-ipfs/README.md

 an associated (mutable)
 [key-value store](https://wiki.opencog.org/w/Value).
-The Atomspace has a variety of advanced features not normally found in ordinary graph databases, including an advanced queryl language and "active" Atoms.
+The Atomspace has a variety of advanced features not normally found in ordinary graph databases, including an advanced query language and "active" Atoms.

 ## Alpha version 0.0.3